Avdbergnmf/abb_ws/README.md

 The ABB ros packages are stripped down versions of the original (LINK)

 The pathmaker_abb package is custom written by me.

+might need to build twice, while sourcing in between.
+Might remove this bug later.